-Renault carries the Clio's stylish looks over to the interior, and the car receives a brand-new seven-inch tablet-style screen integrated into the dash, which on higher-spec cars is finished in an attractive gloss black trim.
+The brand carries the Clio's stylish looks over to the interior, where the car receives a brand-new seven-inch tablet-style screen integrated into the dash, which, on higher-spec cars, is finished in an attractive gloss black trim.

-The top-spec Dynamique S MediaNav model comes with 17-inch alloys, a selection of four different colour inserts, chrome side window surrounds, climate control, electric folding door mirrors, all-round electric windows and rear parking sensors as standard kit.
+Renault offers its latest Clio in four specifications, but only the Expression+ and higher models come with alloy wheels as standard.
+The top-spec Dynamique S MediaNav comes with 17-inch alloys, a selection of four different colour inserts, chrome side window surrounds, climate control, electric folding door mirrors, all-round electric windows and rear parking sensors.

 Practicality, comfort and boot space